 - Eldritch Abomination: The stars are coming to destroy humanity.

-- Haunted House: The setting is the mansion where Luis and the kids used to live, and thier spirits continue to haunt the place.
+- Haunted House: The setting is the mansion where Luis and the kids used to live, and their spirits continue to haunt the place.

 - Humanoid Abomination: The shadows.
-You too, if you want to join them.
+Alex can become one if they choose to join them.

-- Implacable Man: The shadows cannot be fought.
-You can only run.
+- Implacable Man: The shadows cannot be fought- Alex can only run.

 - Insurmountable Waist-Height Fence: There's an operating table blocking one of the doorways for the first three quarters of the game for...some reason.